MicrosoftDocs/learn/learn-pr/wwl-data-ai/protect-data-transit-rest/includes/6a-exercise-configure-azure-sql-database-firewall.md

     :::image type="content" source="../media/dp-3300-module-33-lab-19.png" alt-text="Screenshot showing selecting a New Query.":::

-1. In the new query window type this command:
+1. In the new query window, type this command:

     ```sql
     SELECT SUERS_NAME();